OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 map name selected as the input map click [Run].
 Now add the new elevation.shade @user1 map into your layer list and un-tick the other raster layers, then click the eyeball to re-render.
-(If you get sick of clicking the eyeball all the time you can tick the "Render" box in the bottom right of the Map Display window to have that happen automatically)
+(If you get sick of clicking the eyeball all the time you can make sure the the "Render" box in the bottom right of the Map Display window is ticked to have that happen automatically)

 Watersheds and streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~